psidnell/ofexport/DOCUMENTATION.md

 ## Tutorial:

-To get help on usage and the full list of options, run the command with no arguments:-
+To get help on usage and the full list of options, run the command with no arguments:

         ofexport

+which prints:

+        Version 1.0.4 (2013-04-15)

+        Usage:

+        ofexport [options...] -o file_name

+        options:
+          -h,-?,--help
+          -C: context mode (as opposed to project mode)
+          -P: project mode - the default (as opposed to context mode)
+          -l: print links to tasks (in supported file formats) -o file_name: the output file name, must end in a recognised suffix - see documentation
+          --open: open the output file with the registered application (if one is installed)

+        filters:
+          -a arg: filter any type against arg
+          -t arg: filter any task against arg
+          -p arg: filter any project against arg
+          -f arg: filter any folder against arg
+          -c arg: filter any context type against arg
+          -F: flatten the tree hierarchy to 1 level of project/context
+          --prune: prune empty projects or folders

+          arg may be:
+            text=regexp
+            text!=regexp
+            =regexp (abbrieviation of text=regexp)
+            !=regexp (abbrieviation of text!=regexp)
+            flagged
+            !flagged
+            due=tomorrow
+            start!=this week (this will need quoting on the command line) sort=completed

+          See DOCUMENTATION.md for more information

-A simple example of usage is:-
+The most simple example of usage is:

         ofexport -o report.txt